Merck CEO Kenneth Frazier to retire at the end of June | MarketScreener

 Davis has been CFO since 2014 and in charge of the company's business development, real estate and other corporate strategic functions since 2016.

-Citi analyst Andrew Baum said the elevation of Davis is a likely indication of increased focus in reducing the dependency on Keytruda.
+Citi analyst Andrew Baum said the elevation of Davis suggests the company will work to reduce its dependency on Keytruda.

-In the fourth quarter, sales of Keytruda rose 28.4% to $3.99 billion, beating Wall Street's estimates of $3.87 billion, according to IBES data from Refinitiv.
+The company also reported fourth-quarter earnings of $1.32 per share that missed analysts' estimates of $1.38 per share on lower-than-expected sales of diabetes drugs Januvia and Janumet.

-Merck also projected operating expenses to be higher this year, as it ramps up spending on its COVID-19 antiviral programs after ending the development of two coronavirus vaccines.
+It forecast a better-than-expected profit in 2021, although it said the COVID-19 pandemic would hurt sales of certain drugs, especially vaccines.

-(Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J.; Editing by Patrick Graham, Sriraj Kalluvila and Bernard Orr)
+(Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J.; Editing by Bernard Orr and Nick Zieminski)

 By Manas Mishra and Michael Erman